 A new exhibit, “Since the First Fire: The Living Legacy of Cherokee Art,” explores the endurance of Cherokee artistic creation and features multiple artworks by Cherokee Nation artists illustrating its evolution through the generations.

 Cherokee Nation’s legacy is one of survival and adaptation.
-The Modern Era gallery tells our history from Oklahoma’s statehood to today, through reformed government, continued education, military service, and the preservation of Cherokee culture.
+The Modern Era Gallery shares Cherokee Nation history from Oklahoma statehood to today through reformed government, continued education, military service and the preservation of Cherokee culture.
 Cherokee Nation continues to fight for sovereignty and cultural continuation and against the suppression of our government and people.

 Immersive Experience

-Begin your experience with an art installation depicting one of the origin stories of Cherokee Nation.
-According to this account, the Cherokee people lived on a southern island surrounded by salt water.
+Begin your experience with an art installation depicting one of the origin stories of the Cherokee Nation.
+This introduction to Cherokee Nation history shares an account in which the Cherokee people lived on a southern island surrounded by salt water, offering visitors an early connection to Cherokee culture and storytelling traditions.

 Have Questions?